Stevie Wonder

 2011 Stevie Wonder performed various songs on 'The Best of Soul Train Live', showcasing his skills as a multi-instrumentalist.

-This contents of the box above is based on material from the Wikipedia article Stevie Wonder discography, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Stevie Wonder & Stevie Wonder discography, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also